EricRohlfs/vsts_to_neo4j/readme.md

 ## Make default.cfg

-In the code folder, rename the default_cfg.txt file to default.cfg and change the values.
+In the code folder, rename the example_cfg.txt file to default.cfg and change the values.

 ## Pip